JamesNK/BookOfDotNetOSS/dependencies.md

 **✓ CONSIDER** making your package a shared source package if it provides small, internal pieces of functionality.

 **✓ DO** reference shared source packages with `PrivateAssets="All"`.

+**✗ AVOID** shared-source package types in your public API.

+> Shared-source types are compiled into the referencing assembly and can't be exchanged across assembly boundaries, e.g. a shared-source `IRepository` type in one project is a separate type from the same shared-source `IRepository` in another project.

 **More Information**